One of the most difficult aspects of autism is the aggressive behavior that some children exhibit.

 One way to do this is to set up playdates with other children who also have autism.
 This will allow your child to interact with others in a safe and controlled environment.
 You can also join an autism support group.

-This will give you the opportunity to meet other parents of autistic children and learn from their experiences.
+This will give you the opportunity to meet other parents of children with autism and learn from their experiences.
 There are also many online resources that can be helpful, such as blogs and forums.

 Effective modifications to address aggressive behavior